pombreda/lepl/doc-src/manual/started.rst

 Summary and Going Further
 -------------------------

-LEPL can be extended in several ways:
+Lepl can be extended in several ways:

 * You can contruct new matchers by combining existing ones.
-You will do this all the time using LEPL --- almost every line in the examples above defines a new matcher.
+You will do this all the time using Lepl --- almost every line in the examples above defines a new matcher.

 * You can define and call functions to process results (using ``>``).
 This is quite common, too, and there's an example just above.

-* You can write your own matchers (see the LEPL source for examples; they should inherit from `BaseMatcher
+* You can write your own matchers (see the Lepl source for examples; they should inherit from `BaseMatcher
   <api/redirect.html#lepl.functions.BaseMatcher>`_ to take full advantage of
   the operator syntax).
 Hopefully this is not often needed.
 If you think you do need to write a new matcher, feel free to discuss it on the `mailing list
   <http://groups.google.com/group/lepl>`_ --- someone might have already
-  written something, or it's possible I will think it worth adding to LEPL myself.
+  written something, or it's possible I will think it worth adding to Lepl myself.

 * You can also change the definition of operators (``&``, ``/`` etc; see